A Guide to Drug Detoxification

 Why Is Detoxification Necessary?

 When an individual who is addicted to drugs wishes to enter recovery, they must learn how to live without the benefit of drugs in their system.
 This is an emotional and physical journey that can take weeks or months to complete, but the earliest stages are crucial.
-If the drug addict is not drug free, it will not be possible for him or her to understand the impact that drugs have had on their lives.
+If the drug addict is not drug free, it will be impossible for him or her to understand the impact that drugs have had on their lives.
 Drugs, by their very nature, are mind-altering.
 They make cognizant thought and problem solving impossible.
 Therefore, the individual must be free from drugs when they enter the treatment phase of recovery.

 Early Stages of Drug Detox